General Conditions of Purchase (Version December 2016)

-2. Unless otherwise agreed in writing with the seller, the buyer shall pay within 14 days calculated from the day the goods are delivered by the seller (by buyer confirmed arrival of goods) and the receipt of invoice with a 3% discount or within 60 days in full with no deductions.
-The discount deduction shall be deemed to be accepted, if the seller does not object against the deduction within 7 days after the payment in writing towards the buyer.
+2. Unless otherwise agreed in writing with the seller, the buyer shall pay within 14 days calculated from the day the goods are properly delivered by the seller including all documents following to the order (by buyer confirmed arrival of goods) and the receipt of invoice (the receipt stamp of the buyer is imperative) with a 3% discount or within 60 days in full with no deductions.
+The discount deduction shall be deemed to be accepted, if the seller does not object again the deduction within 7 days after the payment in writing towards the buyer.

 1. The buyer is entitled to change the time and place of delivery and the type of packing at any time by means of a written notification within a period of at least 14 days before the agreed date of delivery.
 Any resulting verified additional costs incurred by the seller will be reimbursed by the buyer.
 The seller shall duly inform the buyer of the expected additional costs before the delivery date, at the latest, however, 7 days after receipt of the buyer’s notification concerning the change in the delivery date.

 2. Should the seller be overdue with the delivery, the buyer is entitled to make all the legally relevant claims.
 Should the buyer claim for damages, the seller is entitled to prove that he is not responsible for the breach of duty.